Meadowitos: creating native plant habitats in the urbanized areas of Kennett Square, PA

 Check out the Meadowitos at the following locations:

-- Behind the Kennett Area Senior Center at 427 S Walnut Street
+- Kennett Area Senior Center 427 S Walnut Street, Kennett Square, PA (back parking lot)

-- At the Kennett Area YMCA along the Kennett Greenway Trail at Cypress Street
+- Kennett Area YMCA 101 Race Street, Kennett Square, PA (along the Kennett Greenway Trail and up to Cypress Street bridge)